4 Billion Years On

 China Climate

-Top 5 Cities: Beijing, Shanghai, Guangzhou, Shenzhen, and Chengdu
+Top 5 Cities: Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Hong Kong, Macau, and Macao

 This month in numbers

-April 2026 was exceptionally warm for China, ranking as the 2nd warmest April on record in 86 years, with an average temperature of 10.1°C, a significant 2.6°C above the 1961–1990 baseline.
-Globally, April 2026 also ranked as the 2nd warmest April for land temperature, with an anomaly of +1.1°C.
+China experienced its 2nd warmest April on record, with an average temperature of 10.1°C, marking a significant anomaly of +2.6°C compared to the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C. The period of February to April 2026 also ranked as the 2nd warmest globally for land temperatures, with an anomaly of +1.2°C.

 What changed